rzadevv/Palintrace/README.md

 without external annotations or hidden canonical user state.

-This repository currently implements the frozen Foundation, the Part 2 taxonomy and mutation harness, and two structural checkers.
+This repository currently implements the frozen Foundation, the Part 2 taxonomy and mutation harness, and three structural checkers.

 Implemented: